wpmetabox/docs/_docs/extensions/mb-relationships.md

 ### How does it work?

-On each request, WordPress automatically runs a query which finds the appropriate posts to display.
+On each request, WordPress automatically runs a query that finds the appropriate posts to display.
 These posts are stored in the global `$wp_query` variable.

-The API function `MB_Relationships_API::each_connected()` will the take list of posts from `$wp_query->posts` and pull the related pages from the database (with a single database query) and assign them to each post via `connected` property.
+The API function `MB_Relationships_API::each_connected()` will take a list of posts from `$wp_query->posts` and pull the related pages from the database (with a single database query) and assign them to each post via the `connected` property.
 So, you can loop through `$post->connected` and display connected pages.

 If you create a custom query than default WordPress query, just pass the array of objects to the function, like this: